amolenk/docs/docs/architecture/dapr-for-net-developers/bindings-buildingblock.md

 }
 ```

+> [!NOTE]
-> We determine the HTTP port that the Dapr sidecar uses by retrieving the value of the `DAPR_HTTP_PORT` environment variable and store this in the private `_daprHttpPort` variable.
+> The HTTP port is for the Dapr sidecar is retrieved from the `DAPR_HTTP_PORT` environment variable and stored in the private `_daprHttpPort` variable.

-As you can see in this example, the payload for the SendGrid binding contains a `metadata` part that we use for specifying the email sender, recipient and the subject for the email message.
-We could also specify each of these metadata fields in the configuration file for this binding.
+As you can see in this example, the payload for the SendGrid binding contains a `metadata` element that specifies the email sender, recipient, and the subject for the email message.
+If the values are static, they can also be included in the metadata fields in the configuration file.
 The `data` field contains the message body.
 The `CreateEmailBody` method simply formats a string with the body text.

-[TODO:input binding]

 ## Summary

-Dapr resource bindings enable you to integrate with different external systems without using any specific library or SDK.
-These external systems do not necessarily have to be messaging systems like a service bus or message broker.
-Bindings also exist for Azure Storage or Twitter.
+Dapr resource bindings enable you to integrate with different external resources and systems without taking dependencies on their libraries or SDKs.
+These external systems don't necessarily have to be messaging systems like a service bus or message broker.
+Bindings also exist for datastores and web resources like Twitter or SendGrid.

-Input bindings (or triggers) react to events occurring in the external system and subsequently invoke the configured corresponding public HTTP endpoint on your application.
-Dapr uses the name of the binding in the configuration to determine the endpoint to call on your application.
+Input bindings (or triggers) react to events occurring in an external system.
+They invoke the public HTTP endpoints pre-configured in your application.
+Dapr uses the name of the binding in the configuration to determine the endpoint to call in your application.

 Output bindings will send messages to an external system.
 You trigger an output binding by doing an HTTP POST on the `/v1.0/bindings/<binding name>` endpoint on the Dapr sidecar.
 You can also use gRPC to invoke the binding.
 The .NET SDK offers a `InvokeBindingAsync` method to invoke Dapr bindings using gRPC.

-You configure bindings using the Dapr components mechanism.
-The binding Components are contributed by the community.
+You implement a binding with a Dapr component.
+These components are contributed by the community.
 Each binding component's configuration has metadata that is specific for the external system it abstracts.
 Also, the commands it supports and the structure of the payload will differ per binding component.

 ### References

 >[!div class="step-by-step"]
 >[Previous](publish-subscribe-buildingblock.md)
 >[Next](observability.md)